Compassionate Guidance From Dedicated Wrongful Death Lawyers In Greenville

-Dealing with the loss of a loved one can be exceedingly difficult, especially when it is due to the negligence of another party.
-There are numerous differences between a wrongful death case and a standard personal injury case, so it is important to make sure you hire an attorney who is not only experienced in these types of cases but also sensitive to you and your family’s needs.
+Dealing with the loss of a loved one can be exceedingly difficult, especially when it is caused by the negligence of another party.
+There are numerous differences between a wrongful death case and a standard personal injury case, so it is important to make sure you hire a dedicated Greenville wrongful death attorney who is not only experienced in these types of cases but also sensitive to you and your family’s needs.

-In a wrongful death case, an attorney needs to get to know both the person who was lost and the surviving family members.
+In a wrongful death case, an attorney needs to get to know both the person who died because of a fatal injury and their surviving family members.
 An attorney handling these types of cases needs to understand the loss that those family members have suffered due to the death of their loved one.
-This is the type of service and care you can expect when you hire Hardee, Massey & Blodgett, LLP.
+This is the type of service and care you can expect when you collaborate with our skilled team of Greenville wrongful death lawyers at Hardee, Massey & Blodgett, LLP.

 The Basics Of Wrongful Death Litigation

-Under North Carolina statute § 28A-18-2, wrongful death is defined as a death “caused by a wrongful act, neglect or default of another,” and one that would have been grounds for a personal injury action if the victim had survived.
+The North Carolina statute § 28A-18-2 defines wrongful death as a death “caused by a wrongful act, neglect or default of another,” and is generally filed as a lawsuit by the victim’s surviving family members.

 We Answer Your Questions About Wrongful Death